Kate Middleton News: Kate Chooses British Fashion And Values As Brexit Looms

 — Business News (@ooyuzbusiness) March 12, 2017

 Sometimes, Middleton’s job involves finding the right words and the right gestures in potentially tricky international situations.
-The news of the Duchess’ stellar performance in France when she and Prince William visited for a whirlwind two-day Brexit-motivated mission led to exciting Kate Middleton news that she is set to visit Luxembourg on her own in May.
+The news of the Duchess’ stellar performance in France when she and Prince William visited for a whirlwind two-day Brexit-motivated mission led to exciting news that she is set to visit Luxembourg on her own in May.
 Kate’s solo visit to the tiny mid-European country will also be a Brexit mission, intended to strengthen bonds between the two nations.

 At other times, Kate’s task is as simple as wearing the right clothes and finding the right school for her children.
 In the matter of clothes, Middleton “nailed it” at the National Portrait Gallery gala, just as she always does.
 Kate wore the gorgeous green gown by Temperly London accessorized with Kiki McDonough tourmaline and amethyst drop earrings, and she added her signature clutch purse, this time created by another British designer, Wilbur & Gussie.